Ferretelic/GoogleMapsRecommender/README.md

         The new user's embedding is constructed using the **weighted GCN normalization**, a strategy aligned with Inductive Learning metrics in GraphSAGE [[7](#ref7)].
 This accounts for the degree (popularity) of the items in their history.
     $$\mathbf{e}_{new} = \sum_{j \in \mathcal{H}_{new}} \frac{1}{\sqrt{|\mathcal{H}_{new}| |\mathcal{N}_j|}} \mathbf{e}_j$$

-Here is a sample of recommended businesses for a new user not in the dataset with `best` model trained with `Japanese` dataset whose scores are caculated with `fold` method:
+Here is a sample of recommended businesses for a new user not in the dataset with `best` model trained with `Japanese` dataset whose scores are calculated with the `fold` method:

 ```
 ================================================================================